0xbinder/0xbinder.github.io/content/posts/pwn105/index.md

 Basically `local_14` is the value of the added numbers and so we need to make sure they return a value that is less than 0

 > In C, the `int` data type is commonly used for representing integers.
 The `int` type has a finite range, typically from INT_MIN to INT_MAX.
-If the result of an addition, subtraction, multiplication, or any other operation exceeds this range, integer overflow occurs.
+If you enter a number that is larger than its size it is converted into negative by the 2’s complement.The negative numbers are made by entering a number higher than the maximum

 We need to perform a simple `int` overflow. we know the `int` range is `-2147483647` to `2147483647`. so if we add a value to the highest `int` the sum will go to the opposite side and become a negative.